MorgothCreator/mSdk/SDK_Probe_OMAP4/README.md

 The mSDK for OMAP4 is at beginning because the TI has no support for standalone applications.

-I succesfuly ported only the PIO's, UART's and TWI's drivers from Sitara AM335x starterware, to run a compiled programs I recomand to use a linux uBoot to setup the clock's and other necessary modules after the lauch the user program.
+I succesfuly ported only the PIO's, UART's and TWI's drivers from Sitara AM335x starterware, to run a compiled programs I recomand to use a linux uBoot to setup the clock's and other necessary modules before the lauch the user program.

 This demo application is made to initialize:
 - All six GPIO controllers.